noi-techpark/documentation/FLIGHTRULES.md

 `siemens->proma`.
 The type of the edge is `LinkStation`, and the origin is `NOI`, because we are the authors of this edge.

-Execute the following code with `psql` or any other PostgreSQL aware tool:
+Execute one of the following code with `psql` or any other PostgreSQL aware
+tool:

+#### 1) For edges with start- and end-stations

 ```sql
 with